joelnitta/japan_ferns_review/manuscript/refs.md

 T (2017a) FernGreenList ver.
 1.01. http://www.rdplants.org/gl/
 Accessed at 21 July 2019

-Ebihara A, Matsumoto S, Ito M (2009) Hybridization involving independent gametophytes in the *Vandenboschia radicans* complex (Hymenophyllaceae): a new perspective on the distribution of fern hybrids.
+Ebihara A, Matsumoto S, Ito M (2009a) Hybridization involving independent gametophytes in the *Vandenboschia radicans* complex (Hymenophyllaceae): a new perspective on the distribution of fern hybrids.
 Molec Ecol 18:4904-4911. doi: 10.1111/j.1365-294X.2009.04406.x

+Ebihara A, Matsumoto S, Ito M (2009b) Taxonomy of the reticulate *Vandenboschia radicans* complex (Hymenophyllaceae) in Japan.
+Acta Phytotax Geobot 60:26-40. doi: 10.18942/apg.KJ00005576220

 Ebihara A, Matsumoto S, Kato M (2012) Origin of *Dryopteris shibipedis* (Dryopteridaceae), a fern species extinct in the wild.
 J Plant Res